PIVX-Project/PIVX-Doc-Website-Content/02.wallets/article.md

 * Shielded transactions not available
 [/tab]
 [tab title="Coinomi"]
-The [Coinomi](https://www.coinomi.com/) is a multi asset wallet that works on desktop or mobile hardware.
+The [Coinomi](https://www.coinomi.com/) wallet is a multi asset wallet that works on desktop or mobile hardware.

 **Pros:**
 * Can hold PIVX in addition to other cryptocurrencies